 The goals of the COAP Fund are to support innovative models of scholarly publishing; Increase access to Columbia’s research and scholarship; and aid Columbia faculty, students, and staff who want to publish in open-access journals but who do not have other sources of funding to cover article-processing fees.

 The COAP Fund is available to any Columbia faculty member, post-doctoral researcher, staff member, or student author.
+Authors who were at Columbia while the research was conducted may also qualify for reimbursement.
 The fund is not currently available to Columbia affiliates including Barnard College, Teachers College, or Union Theological Seminary.

 COAP funds apply to article-processing fees for scholarly peer-reviewed articles.